The long-awaited announcement from the government on Monday 22nd finally gave the country some much-needed clarity and hope for the future.

 - The ability to move fast—you can view a flex space, sign a contract and move in all within a few days if you need to, vs the 3-6 months it takes to lease a space.
 There are also minimal upfront and ongoing maintenance costs—helping cash flow in a time of economic uncertainty.

 - In this “new world of work”, flexibility is more important than ever.
 Businesses don’t want to invest heavily in a new way of working that they haven’t yet tested.
-The nature of flexible office space means you can adapt your workplace strategy in real-time, and take more space, less space, or different space as and when you need it.
+The nature of flex space means you can adapt your workplace strategy in real-time, and take more space, less space, or different space as and when you need it.

 - It takes much longer to secure managed and leased space—so even if you’re looking to invest in more long-term workspace for your team, you may prefer to secure an interim flex space so that employees have a physical base in the meantime.